Recommended ways of interacting with GPIO on balena devices.

 For more details on sysfs GPIO access see the official kernel documentation.

 All numbered data pins operate at 3.3v, however there are two 5v ports which output 5v DC output.

 Please note that these are operating at a different voltage from the data pins - if you need to drive a 5v (or higher) device, you will need to use a level converter to step up the data pin's voltage or your device will not be able to correctly interpret high signals from the Pi.

 Currently the Beaglebone devices are running a very new 4.1 kernel (which is obviously awesome), unfortunately many of the userspace libraries haven't caught up yet so they only work with the older 3.8 kernel.
 Luckily ruth0000 was kind enough to patch the Octalbonescript JS library and made a lovely node.js module over here: https://www.npmjs.com/package/octalbonescript_capemgr4_1 .

-With this module you should be able to basic GPIO and analog-to-digital conversion stuff.
+With this module you should be able to carry out basic GPIO and analog-to-digital conversion operations.
 To get you started we have a simple example using this module here.

 If you would prefer a python implementation, then look at this github issue and get involved in making it happen.